 We are committed to sustainability, produce all bags locally and ethically, and source only the most innovative, animal and earth-friendly materials available for our products.
 The materials we use for our bags are PETA-approved and fall under four categories: recycled, upcycled, deadstock, or low-impact.

 our premium eco suedes are made from post-industrial recycled polyester and post-consumer recycled plastic bottles, which help reduce plastic waste destined for landfills.
 It is made using a pure recycling process and meets Oeko Tex Standard 100 certifications, which means it is free from organic solvents, odors, and environmental toxins such as formaldehyde, pesticides, chlorine, heavy metals, carcinogenic and allergy-inducing dyes.
 Shop: Fringe Belt Bags

 did you know it takes up to 2,900 gallons of water to produce a single pair of jeans?
 Our embroidered denim bum bags are made from vintage denim instead of new, so not only are you giving your old Levi's a second life, but you're also saving 500 gallons of water per bag.

-our limited edition scarves (coming soon) are made from deadstock fabric.
+our wallet in camello is made from deadstock raffia fabric.
 Since the fabric is a remnant of a larger roll that is no longer in production, we are saving energy and resources needed by purchasing a fabric already in existence, rather than creating something new.

 Hemp fabric comes from the hemp plant, a highly sustainable and low impact crop that requires very little water (1/4th of the water required to grow cotton), no pesticides, and returns 60-70% of the nutrients it takes from the soil.
 The hemp plant is also extremely regenerative, as it grows quickly and densely with very little to no maintenance.
-Shop: Convertible Belt Bag in Hemp
+Shop: Convertible Belt Bag in Hemp, Convertible Belt Bag in Eco-Suede with Vintage Embroidered Hemp